Guéla Doué: Strasbourg

 On 26 July 2024, Doué joined Strasbourg by signing a contract until 2029.
-On 18 August, he made his debut in the Ligue 1 opener against Montpellier HSC, which ended in a 1–1 draw.
+On 18 August, he made his debut in the Ligue 1 opener against Montpellier, which ended in a 1–1 draw.
 On 9 November, he scored the first goal of his professional career in a 1–3 defeat against Monaco.

+Bayer Leverkusen

+On 1 September 2026, Doué joined Bundesliga side Bayer Leverkusen on a five-year deal.

 International career

 Doué was born in France, to an Ivorian father and French mother.
 He holds dual-citizenship and holds Ivorian by descent.
 He was called up to the Ivory Coast U23s for a set of matches in March 2023.

 Doué made his debut for the senior Ivory Coast national team on 23 March 2024 in a friendly against Benin.

 Three days later, he scored his first national team goal, the winner in the 84th minute in a 2–1 friendly victory over Uruguay.

+Doué was included in the list of Ivorian players selected by coach Emerse Faé to participate in the 2025 Africa Cup of Nations.

+On 15 May 2026, Doué was integrated by Ivory Coast coach Emerse Faé in his list of 26 players in order to participate in the 2026 FIFA World Cup.

 Personal life

-Doué's younger brother Désiré, and his cousins Yann Gboho and Marc-Olivier Doué are also professional footballers.
+Doué's younger brother Désiré, and his cousins Yann Gboho, Marc-Olivier Doué, and Eddy Doué are also professional footballers.